metagov/govbase/README.md

 ## What we’re working on next
 - Nov - Jan: Documents and Policies tables
-- Jan - March: The Register
+- Jan - March: The Register of Computational Constitutions